Putting the Chic in Psychic

 He waited.
 “Now?”

 “Be patient.
 It’s very confusing.
-I’ve never had feelings like this before and they are a little overwhelming.”
+I’ve never had feelings like this before, and they are a little overwhelming.”

-His frown smoothed a way and a smile curved his lips.
+His frown smoothed away, and a smile curved his lips.
 A distinctly relieved smile, with a little smugness thrown in.
 “Take your time.”

 “You haven’t told me that you love me since we freed the female gargoyles.
 Combine that with you saying you’re going home, and I figured it meant you’d gotten tired and given up on me, or maybe realized I wasn’t worth the hassle, or that you’d been mistaken about loving me.”

-His fingers tightened and he looked consternated.
+His fingers tightened, and he looked consternated.
 “I thought if I kept telling you, you’d feel like I was pressuring you.
 I do love you.
 That’s not ever going to change.”
 He paused.
 “It bothered you I might not love you?”

 I made a face.
 “Seems like.”